ComplicatedPhenomenon/C_Takeoff/README.md

 # Overview of this repo
-It's a repo mainly about C, few may involve C++.
-It aims to become a useful libraries to look up the key usage of features in C. It will obey the modern standard as much as possible.
+It's a project mainly about introducing C, few involves C++.
+It aims to become a useful reference to look up the key usage of features in C and It obeys the modern standard as much as possible.

 * `lcthw` is the handy practice on the book `Learn C the Hard way` by [Zed A Shaw](https://zedshaw.com).
 * `test_tools` is the recommend tools used during your C programming career.